How to Pick an Exterior Paint Colour

 - If you find a colour that you love and worry that it will be too light – it probably will be.
-If you’re worried it’s too dark – don’t jump the gun as it will look lighter once it’s on the house
+If you’re worried it’s too dark – don’t jump the gun as it could look lighter once it’s on the house

-Texture and shadows add depth
+2. EXTERIOR PAINT COLOURS: Texture and shadows add depth

-- If your entire home is popcorn style stucco, by the time you take into account the craving for Orville Redenbacher’s, shadows from the stucco and the lightening from the natural light, your paint colour should turn out pretty darn close to the sample piece
+- If your entire home is popcorn style stucco, by the time you take into account the craving for Orville Redenbacher’s, shadows from the stucco and the lightening from the natural light, your paint colour COULD turn out pretty darn close to the sample piece

 - If part of your home is under an overhang that casts a shadow or is beneath landscaping/trees that reduce the quality of direct natural light, expect your paint colour to look darker